Additional funds sound alarm over cyber security breaches

 This week, both released an identical statement saying they had detected an “unusually high spike in log-in attempts [that] coincided with a time of significant market volatility potentially causing increased member engagement”.

 “Out of an abundance of caution, the fund is investigating a small number of accounts that may have been impacted including accounts where multi-factor authentication was triggered in the hours before and after the spike event.
-These accounts were pro-actively deactivated, and the members are being contacted.”
+These accounts were pro-actively deactivated, and the members are being contacted,” it said.

-Cbus added that its “cyber incident” occurred days after other major super funds - including AustralianSuper, Rest, Australian Retirement Trust and Insignia - reported a cyber incident that resulted in personal data being exfiltrated.
+Cbus said that its “cyber incident” occurred days after other major super funds – including AustralianSuper, Rest, Australian Retirement Trust, and Insignia – reported a cyber incident that resulted in personal data being exfiltrated.

-Rest and Insignia have confirmed that no money was exfiltrated from users' accounts, however, AustralianSuper confirmed that some accounts had money stolen.
+Rest and Insignia have said that no money was exfiltrated from users’ accounts; however, AustralianSuper confirmed that some accounts had money stolen.

-That being said, the super funds have stated that the cyber attack occurred during a period of increased market volatility, which could have led to changes in the amounts in people's superannuation accounts.
+That being said, the super funds have said that the cyber attack occurred during a period of increased market volatility, which could have led to changes in the amounts in people’s superannuation accounts.

 “If you see a reduction in your account balance you weren’t expecting, this does not necessarily indicate fraudulent or suspicious activity on your account,” said AustralianSuper.